 When I mentioned my injury in a couple of chat groups I was in, people responded to me, but only in private.
 Very few singers were willing to share their voice problems out in the open.
 I wanted to write this article as a way to take the shame and stigma out of voice issues, so we can be more open with our students.

-This was one of the most humbling experience of my career and one that I am amazingly grateful to have had.
+This was one of the most humbling experiences of my career and one that I am amazingly grateful to have had.
 I first learned that I am human and that the human body doesn’t always work perfectly.
 The reflux, the fatigue, were all things I had very minimal control or even awareness of.
 I also learned how crucial it is to have a support team around me.
 I was so lucky that I already had a relationship with a top laryngologist, and that I was friends with 3 different SLPs.

-And to top it off, my voice teacher is one of the top voice specialists on the planet and because we have such a strong relationship, she was able to make space in her calendar to help me.Writing this article is an attempt to break that silence and to encourage others to share their stories, so that we can further the voice field even more and help people to seek treatment.
+Even in this day and age, there is so much secrecy surrounding vocal fold issues, which leads to more shame and more secrets.Writing this article is an attempt to break that silence and to encourage others to share their stories, so that we can further the voice field even more and help people to seek treatment.
 I hope by coming forward and sharing such an in-depth discussion of my entire experience, that others will also be willing to share their stories.
 Let’s take the shame out of vocal health issues!